How to build a dog bed, or: I finally checked that DIY project off my list of things to create!

 The pups LOVE their new bed (frame), which ended up being the perfect hangout area for them to enjoy their Thanksgiving KONGs!

 Have you completed a DIY project for your pup(s)?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below this blog post!